 As well as dancing, your evening can be full of other entertainment too.
 I’ve seen magicians, casino games, dance-floor-limbo, a glow-in-the-dark face paint stand, photo booths and beer pong tournaments!

-Sparklers are always lots of fun if your venue allows them.
+Sparklers are always lots of fun for autumn and winter weddings if your venue allows them.

 Some venues offer fireworks or a fire-pit to light up your evening too.